lovepreetkaul/deftext/README.md

-# deftext
+# Deftext
-Implementation of a simple text editor in C. Inspired by Antirez's kilo
+Implementation of a simple text editor in C without any external dependencies such as ncurses.
+Heavily copied/inspired by Antirez's kilo.
+Only built for learning.

+## Licence
+MIT